Add a project manually

 Specification records are created for each file uploaded in the previous step.

-1. Modify the Specification # and Title as needed.
+1. Update the Specification #, Title, or both as needed.

 2. Select Save & Next.